tano-systems/meta-tanowrt/meta-tanowrt-hsl-swi/README.md

 Where `<imagename>` is replaced by the name of the image built, and `<MACHINE>` is replaced by `MACHINE` value.
 For example, if the `tanowrt-image-full` image was built for `mangoh-green-wp7607` machine, then image `<imagename>-<MACHINE>.wp76xx.spk` will be named `tanowrt-image-full-mangoh-green-wp7607.wp76xx.spk`.

-## Running on Hardware
+## 8 Running on Hardware

-### mangOH Green (`mangoh-green-wp7607`)
+### 8.1 mangOH Green (`mangoh-green-wp7607`)

 <p align="middle">
 <img src="docs/mangoh-green.png?raw=true" width="500px" /> <img src="docs/mangoh-logo.png?raw=true" width="200px" />
 </p>

-#### Flashing Image to Device
+#### 8.1.2 Flashing Image to Device

-Note that when flashing the `<imagename>-<MACHINE>.wp76xx.spk` images (see "[Building](#building)" section), user data in overlayfs are not cleared.
+Note that when flashing the `<imagename>-<MACHINE>.wp76xx.spk` images (see "[Building](#7-building)" section), user data in overlayfs are not cleared.
 This allows flashing of a new system while keeping the user configuration.
 However, it can also cause issues with the new firmware as it may not update some important files.
-See "[Used Flash Partitions](#used-flash-partitions)" section for extra information about clearing overlayfs data.
+See "[Used Flash Partitions](#11-used-flash-partitions)" section for extra information about clearing overlayfs data.

 To write the builded image to the device, follow these steps: